 The other exceptions are patgen.web, pktype.web and pktogf.web.
 Reports for them should also be sent to firstname.lastname@example.org or to me.

-Don's previous tune-up reports were published in TUGboat:
+Don's previous tune-up reports were published in TUGboat, and other material is available:

 Thanks to Barbara Beeton for giving us the great benefit of her experience in compiling all previous reports.